keeganveazey/BugBot/README.md

 For all collected images, it is also essential to eliminate duplicates or near-duplicates to prevent data leakage.
 Visual inspection techniques will be used to verify this in addition to image hashing as needed.
 Since no temporal or spatial dependencies exist in the dataset, random splitting for training, validation, and test subsets is appropriate.
 The validation set will guide hyper-parameter tuning, while the test set will provide an unbiased assessment of the model’s performance.

 Furthermore, it is important to note the unique nature of many pests that usually infest home environments in groups or colonies, including ants, termites, and bed bugs.
 Therefore, a direct effort was made to collect additional group images of insect infestations to be included in the dataset.
-After filtering, a range of approximately \textasciitilde\ 16\%-76\%, depending on the insect class, were kept from the original scraped data based on the above criteria.
+After filtering, a range of approximately 16\%-76\%, depending on the insect class, was kept from the original scraped data based on the above criteria.

 After web scraping, additional data was collected by performing manual Google searches for image results using insect keywords, and by taking advantage of community postings on websites such as Reddit to collect home-environment-specific images.
 After combining the scraped images and manual supplement, the resulting dataset includes 160 raw images across each of the 11 insect classes.